Ecommerce-COVID-19-Response/offline2on/src/pages/resources/marketing-advertising.md

 ---
 templateKey: resource
-title: Advice on Marketing & Advertising
+title: Advice on Marketing and Advertising
 subtitle: >-
-  A beginner's guide for getting started with online marketing and advertising for your business.
+  A beginner's guide to getting started with online marketing and advertising for your business.
 ---